GovTechSG/seed-documentation/device-cleanup-policy-faqs.md

 Log in to your GMD device provided:

 -	Your TechPass account is still active.
 Note to re-enable a disabled TechPass account, see [TechPass Account Management FAQ](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/support/account)
 -	Your MDM certificate is still active, or is within 180 days after its expiry.
-For more information, refer to MDM certificate on [MDM certificate and device cleanup policy](device-cleanup-policy).
+For more information, refer to MDM certificate on [MDM certificate and device clean-up policy](device-clean-up-policy).

 </details>
      <hr />